 THE BENEFITS OF HOMEMADE CASHEW VEGAN MAYO

 First, remember homemade dressings only last one week refrigerated.
-Unlike processed foods, you are not using preservatives.
-So, make sure the amount you make will be used in a 7-day span.
+Second, unlike processed foods, you are not using preservatives.
+So, make sure to use the vegan cashew mayo within 7-days.

-Then, consider all the recipes you can use your vegan cashew mayo for such as Chickpea Tuna Salad, Skinny Cobb “Eggless” Tofu Salad, a dip for grilled artichokes (above), or Not So Crabby Tofu Patties with Lemon Caper Sauce.
+Then, consider all the recipes you can use your vegan cashew mayo for, such as Chickpea Tuna Salad, Cobb “Eggless” Tofu Salad, a dip for grilled artichokes (above), or Not So Crabby Tofu Patties with Lemon Caper Sauce.

 VARIETY IS THE SPICE OF LIFE

-As you can see, vegan cashew mayo can enhance many recipes, but it can also be transformed with a little creativity.
+As you can see, vegan cashew mayo can enhance many recipes, but it can also with a little creativity.